What does Sombai Cambodian Liqueur mean?

 Sombai – pronounced as “som bai” – means “some rice, please” in Khmer.

-Rice is the main staple food in Cambodia, but is also the base of the distillation of alcohol hence the preparation of the staple alcoholic beverage, the rice wine.
+Rice is the main staple food in Cambodia, but is also the base of the distillation of alcohol hence the preparation of the staple alcoholic beverage, the rice wine that the Cambodians drink.
 Throughout history, the Khmer have used local liquor in traditional medicine to extract the benefits of fruits, spices and roots.
+It is now considered by some as the national drink of Cambodia.

 Liqueur production process

-Because we wanted to make a delicious liqueur, sweet and fruity, we decided to add the secrets from Mauritius that are used in the production of infused rums in the islands.
+Because we wanted to make a delicious liqueur, sweet and fruity, we decided to add the secrets from Mauritius that are used in the production of infused rums that we drink in the islands.

 Thus, the spices and local fruits freshly bought from the market are infused in the spirit.
 The flavours are always presented in a combination of 2.
 Indeed, this enhance the balance and complexity in taste for this Cambodian liqueur.
 Furthermore we insert a sugar cane stick in each bottle rounding out the taste and giving it an additional woody flavour as time goes by.
 Already very tasty at the time we proceed with the bottling, it all gets even better with time.